 HOUSING OPPORTUNITY CENTER

-Many families and individuals are struggling to pay their rents or mortgages due to financial hardship.
+Many families and individuals are struggling to pay their rent or mortgages due to financial hardship.
 The PACE Housing Opportunity Center has programs and resources to help people keep their apartments or their homes.

 PACE Housing Opportunity Center provides one on one guidance to match programs to individual needs.